Peephole Optimization in Compiler Design

 Strength Reduction

-Strength reduction is a peephole optimization technique that aims to replace computationally expensive operations with cheaper ones, thereby improving the performance of a program.
+Strength reduction is one of the peephole optimization techniques that aims to replace computationally expensive operations with cheaper ones, thereby improving the performance of a program.

 Here is an example of strength reduction: